-We have audited the consolidated financial statements of Canstar Resources Inc. and its subsidiary (the "Company"), which comprise the consolidated statements of financial position as at June 30, 2023, June 30, 2022, and July 1, 2021, and the consolidated statements of operations and comprehensive loss, changes in equity, and cash flows for the years ended June 30, 2023 and June 30, 2022, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Canstar Resources Inc. and its subsidiary (the "Company"), which comprise the consolidated statements of financial position as at June 30, 2024 and June 30, 2023, and the consolidated statements of operations comprehensive loss, cashflows and changes in equity for the years ended June 30, 2024 and June 30, 2023, and notes to the consolidated financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2023 and June 30, 2022, and July 1, 2021, and its consolidated financial performance and its consolidated cash flows for the years ended June 30, 2023 and June 30, 2022 in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2024 and June 30, 2023, and its consolidated financial performance and its consolidated cash flows for the years ended June 30, 2024 and June 30, 2023 in accordance with International Financial Reporting Standards.